varlanv/java-test-konvence/README.md

 * _someMethod_should_do_something_ → **'someMethod' should do something**
 * ____someMethod___shouldDo___someThing___ → **'someMethod' 'shouldDo' 'someThing'**

+## Implementation details

+The plugin is working by adding an annotation processor that looks for JUnit annotations, such as `@Test` `@ParameterizedTest`, `@DisplayName`, etc.

+Information collected by the annotation processor is later used to enforce test naming convention by looking for corresponding tests source files, looking for corresponding test methods in source files, and applying necessary changes(if any).

+Such implementation has two key points as a result:

+1. The overhead added by running `testKonvenceEnforceAll` after each test run is absolutely minimal.
+No additional compilation or AST tree parsing and manipulation is done.
+If all of your tests already have stable test naming, and you introduce a new test method, only this test class and method will be processed.
+2. If your test source file is not formatted according to [Java Code Conventions](https://www.oracle.com/docs/tech/java/codeconventions.pdf), the consistency and correctness of generated changes is not guaranteed.

 ## Gradle optimizations support

 The plugin is built to support all the major Gradle optimization features, such as: